deepakma76/ecommerce-springboot/README.md

 # Getting Started

-* Download and extract the zip.
+* Download and extract the zip or clone from the repository.
-* Go inside folder EcommerceApplication.

 Execute following command to start the application: